View a markdown version of this page

 agentcore create

-This command creates a project directory with the following structure:
+The command generates a project directory with the following structure:

 AgentCore CLI